samckp/python-practice/README.md

 # python-practice

-1. Even , Odd find from array list
+1. Even , Odd find from  an Array list.